First-time candidates challenge Hoyer

 “We have a lot of environmental challenges in our district specifically that would be greatly benefitted by the package of the Green New Deal,” Urbina said, adding that better public transportation in Southern Maryland is rolled into that.

-“The Green New Deal calls for the ‘overhauling’ of our transportation systems in order to remove pollution and greenhouse gas emissions from the transportation sector,” including zero-emission vehicle manufacturing and clean, accessible public transit and high-speed rails, Urbina penned in an open letter to Hoyer, shared with The Enterprise.
+“The Green New Deal calls for the ‘overhauling’ of our transportation systems in order to remove pollution and greenhouse gas emissions from the transportation sector,” including zero-emission vehicle manufacturing and clean, accessible public transit and high-speed rails, Urbina penned in an open letter to Hoyer, shared with the Maryland Independent.

 On policy alone, Urbina and the other Democratic challenger in next spring’s primary election, Mckayla Wilkes, seem to be in lockstep.